rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 }
 {{</highlight>}}

 The first thing to notice here is that the FIB is accessed through a [trie](https://en.wikipedia.org/wiki/Trie), where interior nodes are destination address prefixes.
 The trie is extracted from the `fib_table` at line 4 and we initialize the key that is used to search the tree in line 5 as the destination address for the outbound packets.
-Next a reference to the first node in the vector of keys that comprisies the tree is created in line 14.
+Next, a reference to the first node in the vector of keys that comprises the trie is created in line 14.

-The loop at line 17 iterates through the trie based on the search key, jumping to the `found` label once a leaf node has been reached.
-Once we arrive at `found`, we iterate through the `fib_alias` entrys found at the leaf, until we find one that satisfies what we are looking for.
+The loop at line 17 iterates through the trie based on the destination-address search key, jumping to the `found` label once a leaf node has been reached.
+Once we arrive at `found`, we iterate through the `fib_alias` entries found at the leaf, until we find one that satisfies what we are looking for.
 There has been one check in this example preserved from the actual code at line 33.
 There are many more checks in play, consult the [actual code](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/ipv4/fib_trie.c?h=v4.15.11#n1422) to see them all.

-Once we have our hands on `fib_alias` that passes the required checks, we iterate through it's next-hop entries at line 36.
+Once we have our hands on a `fib_alias` that passes the required checks, we iterate through it's next-hop entries at line 36.
 The `nh` in `fib_nh` [stands for next-hop](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/ipv4/fib_semantics.c?h=v4.15.11#n735).
 The next-hop entries are checked for a number of conditions (again massively simplified here, see [actual code](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/ipv4/fib_trie.c?h=v4.15.11#n1422)).
 If the checks pass then we fill in the `res` result structure and return.

 Note in particular that on line 50, the `fib_info` struct is assigned to the result via the `fi` struct member.
 We can now access the device associated to the outbound path through [`FIB_RES_DEV`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/include/net/ip_fib.h?h=v4.15.11#n183)